LILINOpenGitHub/Self-AI-YOLO-Camera/README.md

 The purpose of the site is for a developer, look for self-trained YOLO camera.
 You are able to train Yolo V3 tiny AI model and upload it to LILIN 7 series AI IP camera.

-## What is self-trained AI YOLO camera
+## What is Self-trained AI YOLO Camera
 First visit LILIN AI Cloud [here](http://ai.meritlilin.com.tw:3380/) for Self-trained AI YOLO Camera.
 Your YOLO weight/model can be converted at the cloud for the running of LILIN 7 series AI IP camera.

 ## Train your YOLO AI dataset
 Please use this [CFG file](https://github.com/LILINOpenGitHub/Self-AI-YOLO-Camera/blob/main/Yolo%20V3%20tiny%20model/GYNet_Traffic_Tiny_CFG_1.0.6.cfg) for training your AI dataset

-## Upload your YOLO weight/model
+## Upload your YOLO weight/model for conversion
-After you have done the YOLO training for your dataset, upload these files to LILIN AI Cloud for model conversion purpose running on the AI camera.
+After you have done the YOLO training for your dataset, upload these files:

 Your YOLO CFG file (*.cfg) is required. <BR>
 Your YOLO object list file (*.names) is required. <BR>